VKorpelshoek/GridTrackNet/README.md

 ## Inference
 ### Video Output
-Receives as input a video and outputs the same video predicted ball locations.
+Receives as input a video and outputs the same video with visual predicted ball locations.

 Example usage:
 ```commandline